MADNet: Maximizing Addressee Deduction Expectation for Multi-Party Conversation Generation: Experiments

 \subsection{Datasets}

 We evaluated our proposed methods on two Ubuntu IRC benchmarks.
 One was released by \citet{DBLP:conf/emnlp/OuchiT16}, in which the addressee labels for part of the history utterances were missing.
 Here, we adopted the version shared in \citet{DBLP:conf/emnlp/LeHSYBZY19}.
 The conversation sessions were separated into three categories according to the session length (Len-5, Len-10 and Len-15).
 In this paper, the subset of session length 5 was employed due to the limitation of computing resources.
 The other dataset where addressee labels were provided for each utterance was adopted following previous work~\cite{DBLP:conf/ijcai/HuCL0MY19,DBLP:conf/acl/GuTTLHGJ22}.
-Table~\ref{tab-data} presents the statistics of the two benchmarks evaluated in our experiments.
-When testing, the speaker and addressee information was both given for response generation, i.e., the system knew who would speak next and which utterance should be responded to following the graph structure.
+Both datasets were popularly used in the field of multi-party conversations~\cite{DBLP:conf/aaai/ZhangLPR18,DBLP:conf/emnlp/WangHJ20,DBLP:conf/acl/GuTLXGJ20}.
+Appendix~\ref{sec-datasets} presents the statistics of the two benchmarks.